mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

     .  scriptfile

-It\'s important to put a space after the dot, before the filename.\
+It's important to put a space after the dot, before the filename.

 ## Setting prompts